psakhis/emu4crt/README.md

 * `Super Resolution`: Requires only four 2560 pixel width resolutions.
    Avoid some resolution change during emulation

-* `Switchres`: Resolutions changes with libswitchres library of @Calamity.
-  More information on their github https://github.com/antonioginer/switchres
+* `Switchres`: Resolutions changes with libswitchres library by @Calamity and Linux SDL/KMS by @Substring More information on their github https://github.com/antonioginer/switchres

 ## Required resolutions (not requiered for Switchres mode)